 There are a few other things you need to know to make good ACT.

-- Aim for air temperatures between 55 – 85° F during the entire brewing process for best results.
+- Aim for air temperatures between 55-85°F during the entire brewing process for the best results

 Good soil is the foundation for healthy plants.
 Although it takes a bit of work and a little expense to set up a good ACT brewing process, your plant roots will thank you by growing deep.